-For graduate students, applications are due by Friday, April 12 at Noon (Extended Deadline).
+For graduate students, applications are due by Friday, February 7, 2020 at Noon.

 Projects that will involve the participation of human subjects will require Wake Forest University Institutional Review Board approval.
 Applicants are advised to confer with their adviser about the approvals necessary for their project prior to submitting their application.
 It is the student’s responsibility to obtain such approval before commencing their project.
-This year, if funded, we anticipate being able to support five to six projects during the 2018–2019 academic year.
 Funding is dependent upon receipt of support from the Richter Memorial Funds.

 The Richter Scholar awards are for up to $5,000.
 Students are encouraged to pursue enriching, broadening projects that have the promise of being life-changing.
 To enrich the independent study experience, each student is required to have a faculty mentor for his or her project.
 Copies of research reports and papers developed under the auspices of the Richter Scholars Program shall upon request be forwarded to the Trustee for the Richter Funds.
 All publications resulting from the Richter Scholar Program shall acknowledge the sponsorship of the Richter Memorial Funds.

 A committee of faculty and administrators in the Graduate School will review applications and select the scholarship recipients.
 Scholars will be selected based on the following criteria: feasibility of the project, matching with the Richter Scholarships goals, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain creative activities and research.
 Students must have at least a 3.0 overall average at the time of application.
 Students must be in good standing with the University.
-Both the project and the final report must be completed before graduation.
+Travel must be completed before the end of the calendar year during which the funds are awarded, and the final report must be completed before graduation.